Antennas for the Internet of Things, entirely from domestic components, created in Russia

 Compared to analogues, the LETI development is more technological, and the algorithms used are based on methods of synthesis of holographic metal-dielectric structures.

-Earlier www1.ru reported that the Ministry of Digital Development proposed to collect more information about Russians for security forces from websites.
+Earlier www1.ru reported that the Ministry of Digital Development proposed to collect more information about Russians for security officials from websites.
 Law enforcement officers will have the opportunity to more accurately determine which user posted, sent, and published.

 Read materials on the topic: